Government Support Available to businesses

 Self-employment Income Support Scheme

 Designed to assist people who are self-employed or a member of a partnership and have lost income due to COVID-19.
 The scheme allows you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month.
 You can do this for the next three months and this could be extended if needed.
-You will be contacted by HMRC if you are eligible to apply online.
-For more information click here.
+Check if you can claim a grant through this scheme here

 HMRC has now simplified some of the information around calculating the thresholds for eligibility, making them easier to understand.
 For more information click here